mjordan/islandora_riprap/README.md

 This module installs the "Riprap resource list" View, which is used by Riprap to get the media to perform fixity checks on.
 It comes preconfigured as follows:

 * Fields: "Changed" and "Media: ID".
 Do not remove these fields.
+* Filter criteria
-* Filter criteria: Published nodes of type Repository Item
+  * Published nodes of type Repository Item
+  * Meda Use tags "Original File" and "Preservation Master"
 * Relationships
   * field_media_of: Content
   * file from field_media_file